FcoLopera/Getting-and-Cleaning-Data-Project/README.md

 Extract these files in your working directory an run the script.

-Once the script is finished, we will have a file ("tidy_dataset.txt") in the directory with the result. with the result.
+Once the script is finished, we will have a file ("tidy_dataset.txt") in the directory with the result.